10 Common SEO Mistakes That Kill Your Rankings

 - Intrusive popups block the entire screen

-6. Having a Slow Website
+6. Having a slow website

 Site speed is a ranking factor.
 More importantly, it's a user experience factor.
 Slow sites have higher bounce rates.
 Higher bounce rates signal to Google that your page isn't helpful.